ivanvaccari/ivanvaccari/README.md

 ### Hi!
 I'm Ivan, a software developer from Mantova (IT).

-I'm mostly working on the backend-side of cloud-based software solutions, integration and linux-server management, but sometimes i aslo get in touch with a lot of different technologies related to IoT an industry.
+I mostly work on the backend-side of cloud-based software solutions, integration and linux-server management, but sometimes i aslo get in touch with a lot of different technologies related to IoT an industry.
-.

 On free time i jump on my bike and ride around the countryside, or hike in tme mountains.
 I also try to build small IoT electronic projects, using [EasyEda](https://easyeda.com/it), [jlcPcb](https://jlcpcb.com/) and [Esp mcu's](https://www.espressif.com/).